by Chuck Anderson, May 11, 2020

-Your report for a single person team should contain approximately 2,000 to 5,000 words, in markdown cells.
+Your report for a single person team should contain approximately 2,000 words times number of team members, in markdown cells.
 You can count words by running the following python code in your report directory.
 Projects with two people, for example, should contain 4,000 to 8,000 words.

 import io from nbformat import current import glob nbfile = glob.glob('Project Report Example.ipynb') if len(nbfile) > 1: print('More than one ipynb file.
 Using the first one. nbfile=', nbfile) with io.open(nbfile, 'r', encoding='utf-8') as f: nb = current.read(f, 'json') word_count = 0 for cell in nb.worksheets.cells: if cell.cell_type == "markdown": word_count += len(cell['source'].replace('#', '').lstrip().split(' ')) print('Word count for file', nbfile, 'is', word_count)

 Word count for file Project Report Example.ipynb is 216